 Take a little time to set some good goals, and then spending a couple minutes per day reviewing them.
 It will save you a lot of time and frustration in the long run.
 The worst thing is to spend years focusing on the wrong thing.

 Working towards a good goal forces you to learn and grow.
 After all, it is progress and growth that make us happy fulfilled.

 Why set business goals for a massage practice?

 Goals keep us focused and drive us forward.
 There are a lot of people who have worked really hard only to realize that they ended up somewhere they didn’t want to be.

-We’ve all heard how important it is to have a business plan.
+We’ve all heard how important it is to have a business and marketing plan.
 Well, you have to come up with a destination before you can map out a plan to get there.

 Here are some of the benefits of creating goals for your practice:

 - Goals can keep you from feeling overwhelmed by breaking down the big goals into short-term goals and milestones

 - Decision-making is easier if you know what your desired outcome is